Enhance your education

 Graduate Assistantship Application in PDF format (for viewing and printing)

 - Graduate assistants who receive a stipend as well as tuition support can be offered additional work of up to 1-2 hours per week while classes are in session through temporary service payroll.

 - Graduate assistants who receive tuition support only can be offered additional work up to 10 hours per week while classes are in session through temporary service payroll.

 - The additional work must be approved by the sponsoring department/office and will be considered as supported through temporary service payroll.

-- All Graduate Assistants can be offered additional work without limitations during the summer and winter intercessions.
+- All graduate assistants can be offered additional work without limitations during the Summer and Winter Sessions.

-Additional Funding Opportunities for Graduate Students in Kinesiology and Recreation, Parks, and Leisure Studies are listed after the Graduate Assistant Positions.
+Additional funding opportunities for graduate students in the Kinesiology and Recreation, Parks, and Leisure Studies departments are listed after the graduate assistant positions.

 School of Arts and Sciences